dcblack/sc-platform/async/ABOUT_ASYNC.md

 The `time` attribute represents local time at the location where the payload originated.
 Whether this is used, how it is synchronized and what units are represented is up to the application to decide.
 This is not simple to resolve.
+It is suggested that clock cycles or nanoseconds may be the easiest to use.

 When simulating, there are two meaningful types of time of the four available.
 For completeness I present all four: